 Who’s leading the global effort?

-2050 targets are only an investment cycle away
+2050 targets for hydrogen power are only an investment cycle away

 In short, whether or not other geographies follow the footsteps of those leading the way in the coming months will define the success of hydrogen power and the clean energy transition for at least a generation.